Enter your Email

 8. Can I borrow it from a friend, family member, neighbor, or library?
 Things like books, magazines, and newspapers can be borrowed instead of purchased for huge savings.
 Find frugal friends who are willing to share and trade all kinds of things, even trading clothes outgrown by your kids.

 9. Is buying this item brand new a need?
 Will buying it used still serve the same purpose?
-A thrift store, garage sale, or second-hand dealer may have just what you need at a fraction of the cost.
+A thrift store, garage sale, or second-hand store may have just what you need at a fraction of the cost.
 (Example: Used sports equipment for kids can usually be found at a second hand sports store for cheap, then sold back at the end of the season.)

 10. Do I have enough of these already?
 This works great for clothing shopping.
 If you have enough socks, jeans, or shirts, another one probably isn’t a need.